FortiGate

 Description

-In some cases, the network does not work due to the DNS server being down or intermittently available.
+This article describes that in some cases, the network does not work because the DNS server is down or intermittently available.
 The DNS server is necessary to resolve domains/URLs to IP addresses.
+It will not be reachable if the DNS server cannot resolve the domain.

 This article assists with DNS troubleshooting.